about us

 Big Green DAO

-Local Food Procurement Agreement (LFPA)
+USDA: Local Food Purchase Assistance Cooperative Agreement Program (LFPA)